 Here’s a peek into our general approach to software audit:

 We kick things off by examining your solution.
-This means diving into every nook and cranny of your:
+This means diving into every nook and cranny of your:- Documentation

 Measure, measure all the time!
 As self-proclaimed geeks, we adore numbers.
 Throughout the journey, we keep measuring and tracking progress.
 It’s how we roll.